kingsdigitallab/alice-thornton/frontend/posts/blog/2023-07-10-at-the-margins.md

-In seventeenth-century England manuscript and print publication co-existed.[^11] The marginal symbols in Alice Thornton's Books connect her particularly to the world of scribal publication; she seems to have understood scribal practices, even if she applied them in idiosyncratic and inconsistent ways (she was, after all, not a professional scribe and she didn't have an editor).
+In seventeenth-century England manuscript and print publication co-existed.[^11] The marginal symbols in Alice Thornton's Books connect her in particular to the world of scribal publication; she seems to have understood scribal practices, even if she applied them in idiosyncratic and inconsistent ways (she was, after all, not a professional scribe and she didn't have an editor).
 Moreover, these marginal features, along